Gastric Cancer

 Diagnostic Tests

-1. Endoscopy: The accuracy of endoscopy in detecting early gastric cancer has been reported to be >95%; however, the lesions may be difficult to detect, flat, or erosion-like (narrow-band imaging [NBI] and indigo carmine stain or magnifying endoscopy may be helpful).
+1. Endoscopy: The accuracy of endoscopy in detecting early gastric cancer has been reported to be >95%; however, the lesions may be difficult to detect, flat, or erosion-like (advanced imaging techniques and indigo carmine stain or magnifying endoscopy may be helpful).
 Advanced cancer presents as a tumor (frequently irregularly ulcerated), a fairly uniform infiltrate with impaired gastric distention on insufflation of air (in the case of diffuse-type gastric cancer or linitis plastica), or both.
 Mapping biopsy defined as taking ≥2 biopsy specimens from each of the antrum, incisura, and body of the stomach is often recommended to check for precancerous lesions while performing gastroscopy in people at higher risk of gastric cancer.
 All patients with gastric ulcers should undergo follow-up endoscopy to verify healing.
 Multiple (6-8) biopsy specimens should be obtained from suspicious lesions for histologic examination and particularly from the edge of any unhealed ulceration, even in patients with known peptic ulcer disease (in 10% of chronic peptic ulcers gastric cancer tissue is found).

 2. Endoscopic resection: Endoscopic mucosal resection (EMR) or endoscopic submucosal dissection (ESD) of early gastric cancer will provide an accurate T stage of the tumor.

-3. Imaging studies: Endoscopic ultrasonography (EUS), computed tomography (CT), and positron emission tomography (PET) are used to assess the extent and depth of local cancer infiltration before surgery and to detect metastases to regional lymph nodes (mainly endosonography) as well as distant metastases.
+3. Imaging studies: Endoscopic ultrasonography (EUS), computed tomography (CT), and positron emission tomography (PET) are used to assess the extent and depth of local cancer infiltration before surgery and to detect metastases to regional lymph nodes (mainly EUS) as well as distant metastases.
 CT is superior to EUS in detecting distant metastases, but EUS is significantly more sensitive and specific in detecting the depth of invasion and lymph node involvement with a possibility of fine-needle aspiration (FNA).
 EUS is also very accurate in detecting early gastric cancer and determining the criteria for endoscopic resectability.
 PET is more sensitive than CT in identifying distant metastases.

 4. Histology: Adenocarcinoma in 95% of patients.